-I already miss Lago di Como and the sunny mornings I spent together with my mother drinking a superlative cappuccino at an outdoor table, at a fine vantage point from which we could watch the city streets of Como spring to life.
+I already miss Lago di Como and the sunny mornings I spent together with my mother drinking a superlative cappuccino at an outdoor table, at a fine vintage point from which we could watch the city streets of Como spring to life.

 Over the Easter weekend, I drove down to Como for a quick getaway with her.
 We had been planning it since the beginning of the year and were excited to get some tan down in the sunshine region.

 I’ve never visited Lake Como, so I’d been really wanting to make a trip there, especially with my mum, as she loves the Italian culture and style.
 The two of us headed down early on a Friday morning and had no official plans other than our apartment booking, which allowed us to really just go with the flow and relax.
 I always have the best time with my mum.
 We had so much fun just popping into cute Italian shops, walking around the beautiful bougainvillea filled streets, having pizza and dessert for dinner, taking silly pictures and just relaxing.

 I packed lots of fun pieces for our trip, like this plain white Massimo Dutti shirt dress (here).
 I’ve found some other beautiful options from their new collection here and here.
 Como and its surrounding is filled with color, from the eclectically decorated villas, to the blossoming corners and all the details in between.
 There is no lack of character here!

 Although, I’m back home now, I thought I would share my short list for those of you that may be visiting Lake Como for a long weekend or getaway.
 Keep reading to see what topped my list…